Remy Munasifi

-Remy Munasifi (born June 16, 1980) is an American stand-up comedian, parody musician, rapper and video artist, who became an Internet celebrity after his production of comedic sketches based on Arabs under the name "GoRemy" on YouTube.
-His videos have gained over 98 million views as of June 2021.
+Remy Munasifi (born June 16, 1980) is an American stand-up comedian, parody musician, rapper and video artist.
+A prominent voice in libertarian circles, Munasifi is a frequent collaborator with Reason magazine, where his parody videos often address themes of limited government, individual liberty, and economic freedom.
+He gained widespread recognition for his comedic sketches on YouTube under the name 'GoRemy,' which also parody cultural and social issues, and his videos have amassed over 98 million views as of June 2021.